 Through the Autism CARES Act, we work to address some of the most urgent issues affecting people with autism spectrum disorders and their families.

-In August 2014, President Obama signed the bipartisan Autism Collaboration, Accountability, Research, Education and Support Act—Autism CARES Act —into law.
+In August 2014, Congress passed the bipartisan Autism Collaboration, Accountability, Research, Education and Support Act—Autism CARES Act.
 The Act, a reauthorization of the Combating Autism Act, continues to invest in:

 - Prevalence monitoring, and